 Policy, Procedures and Practices

 Welsh Fencing conform to the policies, procedures and practices of British Fencing.
-They provide a comprehensive set of documents defining how this is applied on the BFA website: http://www.britishfencing.com/governance/welfare/welfare_documents_and_Resources/.
+They provide a comprehensive set of documents defining how this is applied on the BF website: https://www.britishfencing.com/welfare-zone/

 It should be noted that, while we conform with the BFA Safeguarding / Child Protection Policy, the legislation and detail is different in Wales, and we therefore conform with the Welsh legislation.
 The following link outlines the specifics: Safeguarding Policy Addendum